jsozaparra/jsozaparra.github.io/_pages/Personallife.md

     </div>
 </div>
 <div class="caption">
-    A simple, elegant caption looks good between image rows, after each row, or doesn't have to be there at all.
+    The spoon theory and a summary of some of the most commmon symptoms of fibromyalgia.
 Sourves to the images <a href="https://me-pedia.org/wiki/Spoon_theory">here</a> and <a href="https://www.verywellhealth.com/fibromyalgia-symptoms-716139">here.</a>
 </div>

 Images can be made zoomable.